nikolaposa/MobileDetectModule/README.md

 # MobileDetectModule

-MobileDetectModule is a ZF2 Module which facilitates integration of a PHP MobileDetect class ([http://mobiledetect.net](http://mobiledetect.net)).
+MobileDetectModule is a ZF2 module which facilitates integration of a PHP MobileDetect class ([http://mobiledetect.net](http://mobiledetect.net)).

 ## Installation